Nikki Haley’s advocacy group hits Georgia Dem Warnock as ‘anti-taxpayer,’ ‘pro-communist’ radical

 Video hits Warnock on his stances on health care and taxes, as well as past incendiary comments

-EXCLUSIVE: Nikki Haley’s advocacy group “Stand for America” on Wednesday launched a scathing video attacking Georgia Senate candidate Raphael Warnock as “anti-America” "anti-taxpayer" and “pro-communist” radical -- tearing into his stances on health care and taxes, as well as past comments about police and Cuban dictator Fidel Castro.
+EXCLUSIVE: Nikki Haley’s advocacy group “Stand for America” on Wednesday launched a scathing video attacking Georgia Senate candidate Raphael Warnock as “anti-America” "anti-taxpayer" and a “pro-communist” radical -- tearing into his stances on health care and taxes, as well as past remarks on police.

 “Raphael Warnock is an anti-America, anti-police, anti-Israel, anti-Semitic, anti-jobs, anti-taxpayer, pro-socialized medicine, pro-communist radical,” the video, released by “Stand for America” says.
 “That’s a lot of reasons to stand against Raphael Warnock."